 Environmental monitoring conditions are reported on quarterly, six monthly and/or annually as determined by the consent conditions.
-The Council has invested in a programme, Samplyzer which is used by Council staff and their consultant to produce chain of custody forms for all wastewater monitoring.
+The Council has invested in a programme, Samplyzer which is used by Council staff to produce chain of custody forms for all wastewater monitoring.
 This allows the Council, the operation and maintenance contractor and testing laboratories to all use the same sample identifiers.
 Samplyzer also allows the automated input of monitoring data direct from laboratory reports into Hilltop, Council's database for storing monitoring data.

 While this database has the ability to store data it has not proven useful for viewing, managing, or manipulating data.
 The Council continues to maintain a duplicate set of all monitoring data and use alternative software for managing the data.
+As each laboratory analysis report or field data sheet (collected by the operations and maintenance contractor), is received the data is checked for compliance with consent conditions.

-Any non-compliance incidents are recorded, notified to the Council's compliance team, and mitigation measures put in place to minimise any potential impacts.
+Any non-compliance incidents are recorded and notified to the Council's compliance team in accordance with pre-agreed notification procedures.
+Investigations, additional sampling or other mitigation measures may be undertaken depending on the potential impact on the receiving environment.